giuliocomi/backoori/README.md

 * *Powershell agent output*
 ![](https://imgur.com/jYWo83T.png)

+### How to test
+The tool will make irreversible changes to the registry and manual repair is necessary :-).
+Please test it on a VM or within the new Windows Sandbox App.

 ### Possible next steps
 * [ ] Adding logging and symmetric payload encryption to the web server that deploys the gadgets
 * [ ] Support gadget interactions